knightazura/ghost-sdk/Planned-Features.md

 - API tools for interacting with 3rd party APIs
 - Importer hooks, & improved import workflow
 - Importer plugin (for WP, Tumblr, Blogger, etc)
+- Public API for Ghost using OAuth

+### Core / Infrastructure
+- Support for requiring Ghost
+- More modularisation
+- Command line tools
+- Support for no-SQL